drtaul/hatweaks/README.md

 transfer directly from the MQTT topics into the weewx loop packet.
 By using MQTT topic names that come directly from weewx, the driver is small and simple.

+## Unsupported Sensors

+At the time of this writing, ESPHome supports neither the *VEML6075* or the *MAX44009*.

+### MAX44009
+A native ESPHome component was written for the MAX44009 sensor given the [difficulties people were having](https://github.com/esphome/feature-requests/issues/29) incorporating an external arduino library.
+This native component has NOT been submitted to ESPHome for merging as it is incomplete.
+The code to read and calculate the LUX reading came from [dantudose github](https://github.com/dantudose/MAX44009).

+Adding the native code for this sensor under the ESPHome directory was not obvious besides submitting a pull request to have the component added to ESHome's github.
+Turns out you can create a directory under the ESPHome root directory named *custom_components*.
+Now copy the max44009 directory under the custom_components directory.

+### VEM6075
+The VEML6075 was added as a custom component in the *weatherstation.yaml* configuration file.
+This required writing the *UVLightSensor.h* and adding the *includes* and *libraries* list items in the weatherstation.yaml file.